-No partial withdrawals can be made from a Latino CU STC.
-As stated in the Rules and Regulations brochure, the Early Withdrawal Penalty reads as follows:
+Latino CU does not permit partial withdrawals.
+As stated in the fine print on Certificates of Deposit page, the Early Withdrawal Penalty reads as follows:

-Headquartered in Durham, North Carolina, Latino Credit Union offers membership to anyone who joins the Latino Community Development Center (LCDC) with a one-time $20 fee, which covers all family members.
+Headquartered in Durham, North Carolina, Latino Credit Union offers membership to any U.S. resident with a valid Social Security number, through the Latino Community Development Center (LCDC).
+There is a one-time $10 fee, which covers all family members.
 Founded in 2002, LCDC promotes financial literacy and education.

-Latino CU’s “online application” is actually a fillable PDF that can be returned by email, fax, or in person at any of ten North Carolina branches located in Carrboro, Charlotte (2), Durham, Fayetteville, Greensboro, Monroe, Raleigh (2), and Winston Salem.
-Following application submission, the Credit Union will contact you to confirm your new membership.
+Joining Latino CU and/or opening a CD can be done online or in person at any of ten North Carolina branches located in Carrboro, Charlotte (3), Durham, Fayetteville, Greensboro, Monroe, Raleigh (2), and Winston Salem.

 Credit Union Overview

-Latino Credit Union (NCUA Charter # 68430) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 10.00% (excellent) based on March 31, 2016 data.
-In the past year, Latino CU has increased its total non-brokered deposits by $36.13 million, an excellent annual growth rate of 22.14%.
-Please refer to our financial overview of Latino Credit Union for more details.
+Latino Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 9.97% (excellent) based on December 31, 2017 data.
+In the past year, Latino CU has increased its total non-brokered deposits by $25.44 million, an excellent annual growth rate of 12.95%.
+Please refer to our financial overview of Latino Credit Union (NCUA Charter # 68430) for more details.

-When compared to the 168 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationally, Latino Credit Union's 48-month Share Term Certificate APY currently shares the top spot with CDs from NASA Federal Credit Union, Bay State Savings Banks, and XCEL Federal Credit Union.
+When compared to the 195 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Latino Credit Union's 36-month CD APY currently shares the top spot with Live Oak Bank’s 3-year CD APY.